 Certainly not us!

 Many people, religious or not, have likened experiences with great German and Alsatian wines to that of a spiritual awakening.
-In the Bach duet, the repetition of the musical motive and the variations around it speak to this spiritualism by materializing the "faltering yet eager steps" with which we undertake our life’s journey.
-The rising intertwining figure gives the impression of a very human striving, towards a very spiritual goal.
+In the Bach duet, the repetition of the musical motive and the variations around it speak to this spiritualism by materializing the “faltering yet eager steps” with which we undertake our life’s journey.
+The rising intertwining figure gives the impression of a very human striving, towards a very spiritual goal, asking us again, who says sacred music is made for the soul only?
 And as the aria unfolds, it becomes increasingly clear that the spiritual goal Bach devised in his music is in fact this step-by-step journey itself.